History of Cambuslang: Cambuslang/Orion Bridge

 Cambuslang Bridge which has been referred to as Clyde Bridge and later as Orion Bridge, was built in 1892 by Crouch & Hogg.
 It was built using the steel lattice girder structure commonly used in rail bridges of the time (see Westburn Viaduct, Dalmarnock Railway Bridge in the vicinity) but historical maps do not show it ever having been used by a railway.
 For 80 years it carried the main road north towards Tollcross in the East End of Glasgow and was the only such crossing in that part of the city, but weight restrictions meant it became unsuitable for such heavy use and in 1976 a replacement was built upstream.
 Vehicles continued to use the Cambuslang Bridge to an extent until 1986 when the Bogleshole Road Bridge was built around half a mile downstream.

 Footbridge

 Cambuslang Footbridge (constructed by Strathclyde Regional Council in 1977) is where the Clyde Walkway and the National Cycle Route 75 cross from the north to the south bank of the Clyde.
-The footbridge is just downstream from the original Cambuslang Bridge, and although the older structure is blocked off from vehicular traffic and is becoming overgrown, the fact that it is still in place and can be used freely by pedestrians means that for several decades there have been two bridges serving the same function only a few yards from one another.
+The footbridge is just upstream from the original Cambuslang Bridge, and although the older structure is blocked off from vehicular traffic and is becoming overgrown, the fact that it is still in place and can be used freely by pedestrians means that for several decades there have been two bridges serving the same function only a few yards from one another.
 In 2015 a feasibility study was conducted on creating a new cycling and walking route which would run along the south (Cambuslang) river bank to Farme Cross in Rutherglen via the Clydebridge Steelworks site.